 Step 10: Attach your square piece of thin plywood to the bottom side of the hole using wood glue.
 Make sure you apply only a light amount of glue, because as you clamp it in place, the glue will ooze out.
 After clamping the plywood into place, you must wipe away the excess glue right away, or the dried glue will be visible on the final product.

 Step 11: Seal the sleeve with two light coats of polyurethane.
 This will protect it from the moisture of cup condensation.

 The finished product is sleek, clean, and adds to the beauty of the sofa, rather than distracting from the room’s style.
 We’ve loved using it so far!
 It’s great for holding wine and cheese or beer and a bowl of chips too.

+Fits perfectly with our state pride mug!
 Well, I guess I’m out of excuses for microwaving my cold coffee now.
 I know, I know… there is no excuse for microwaving coffee.
 Which is exactly why I love my new wooden sofa sleeve!
-Do you think you’ll try making one too? –Mandi
+Do you think you’ll try making one too?
+If you love this idea, but aren’t the woodworking type, you can always support another maker and buy one that fits your couch best (this sofa is similar to ours if you like that look)! –Mandi

 Credits // Author and Photography: Mandi Johnson.
 Photos edited with Valentine and Stella from the Signature Collection.